gorb-app/bunny-api-tokio/README.md

 A Rust library providing **asynchronous access to the Bunny CDN API** using Tokio.

+## Issues/PRs

+Issues and PRs can be submitted on the [GitHub mirror](https://github.com/gorb-app/bunny-api-tokio)

 ## Features
 - **Async-first**: Built with Tokio for non-blocking API calls.
 - **Edge Storage API**: Supports Bunny's edge storage operations.